 Embracing Mechanic’s Liens with Construction Loan Software

 In a perfect real estate development world, construction contractors do a stellar job, their draw request is approved, and lenders pay up—everyone is happy.
-Alas, as we all know, this is not always how construction loan management progresses, and often both lenders and general contractors find themselves in a pickle with a contractor due to a late payment or slow payment processing.
+As we all know, this is not always how construction loan management progresses.
+Often, both lenders and general contractors find themselves in a pickle with a contractor due to a late payment or slow payment processing.
 The pickle, in this case, is called a Mechanic’s Lien.

 In essence, contractors have the leverage to file a lien and hold a property “in custody” until work performed is paid-in-full.
 Perhaps not so surprising, consistent results from our annual Construction Payments Report reveals that the overwhelming majority of general contractors and subcontractors have had to file a lien at some point due to slow payments.